Akola, Agra

 Akola is a town in the Agra district of Uttar Pradesh, India, about 16 km from the district's main city of Agra.
-It is one of the 15 development block of Agra.
+It is one of the 15 development blocks of Agra.

 An Indian Air Force drop zone known widely for its large area is about 5 km away from the town.
 It has a sub-post office, covering many of the nearby villages.